Ahmad Shamlouبهمن 14, 1395

 After the publication of Tavalodi Digar Forough was at the top of her professional success.
 The last few years leading to her death were her most active years.
 On top of her activities at Golestan Film, and writing poems, she became more interested in painting and drawing.
 Also, she could at last act in a play: 6 Characters in Search of an Author by Luigi Pirandello, directed by Pari Saberi.
 She also had sporadic social and political activities and supported students’ protests against the Shah’s policies, which led to her temporary confinement in the police lockup.
 Thankfully this activism did not result in any serious problems for her.

-The poems she wrote and published in literary journals, which were posthumously published in a volume titled Iman Biavarim be Aghaz-e Fasl-e Sard (Let Us Believe in the Beginning of the Cold Season) proved to be even more successful than her previous works.
+The poems she wrote and published in literary journals, which were posthumously published in a volume titled Iman Biavarim be Aghaz-e Fasl-e Sard (Let Us Believe in the Coming of the Cold Season) proved to be even more successful than her previous works.
 Alas, this sudden eruption in her poetic talent was extinguished by her unexpected and untimely death in a car accident when she was driving on to her office, on February 13th, 1967.
 Two days later she was buried in Zahir-Oddoleh graveyard in Tehran while hundreds of people, including the most famous literary faces, gathered to mourn this significant loss.
 She was 32 years old when she died.

 Forough Farrokhzad’s Legacy